Hotel Review: Staying at the Alta Lodge

 For more information and to plan your next ski vacation, visit the Alta Lodge website (and make sure to tell them that you read about them on Bearfoot Theory).

-WHERE WOULD YOU LIKE TO TAKE A SKI VACATION?
+WHERE WOULD YOU LIKE TO TAKE A SKI VACATION AT THE ALTA LODGE?
 LEAVE A COMMENT BELOW, TWEET ME, OR WRITE ME A POST ON FACEBOOK.

 A big thanks to the Alta Lodge for hosting me during my stay.
 As always, all opinions and words are entirely my own.